The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

 where $\lambda $ is the uniform hopping strengths and $t$ is the strength of balanced QP potential and exchange coupling.
 The spectrum comprises critical (localized) states for the energies satisfy $E<|\lambda|$ ($E>|\lambda|$)~\citep{zhou2023c}.

-Next, we construct new exactly solvable models that exhibit phase transitions between pure critical and localized phases by removing the MEs from the mosaic model in Eq.~\eqref{eq:mosaicII}, following theorem I in Sec.~\ref{subsec:theoremI}.
-This is accomplished by removing the $\sigma_{0}$ component of the on-site matrix $M_j=2t V^{\mathrm{d}}_{j}(\sigma_{0}+\sigma_{x})$.
-The resulting quasiperiodic spin-flipped (QPSF) model is given by
+Next, we construct new exactly solvable models that host pure critical and localized phases by eliminating the MEs, as outlined in theorem I (Sec.~\ref{subsec:theoremI}).
+This is accomplished by removing the $\sigma_0$-component of the on-site matrix of the type-II QP mosaic model.
+This results in a QP spin-flipped (QPSF) model with chiral symmetry as

-This model is exactly solvable since the hopping coupling matrix satisfies $\det |\sigma_{\pm}|=0$.
-Then we can apply the Avila's global theory and find that the system is in the localized phase when QP spin-flipped process dominates $|t|>|\lambda|$, with the analytic localization length $\xi_l=2/\log|V/t|$ for all eigenstates.
-And when $|t|<|\lambda|$, the system is in the critical phase.
-The numerical results shown in Fig.~\ref{fig:sshPlusME}(a) are consistent with the analytical results, with the dashed line marking the phase transition point $\lambda = t$.
-This can be understood as follows: when the QP spin-flipped process dominates ($|t|>|\lambda|$), the QP on-site term localizes the system into dimmers, giving rise to the localized phase.
-When the uniform hopping dominates, the dominant hopping delocalizes the system, while the resulting effective QP hopping term
+This model is exactly solvable, as the hopping coupling matrix satisfies $\det |\sigma_{\pm}|=0$.
+Applying Avila's global theory (see Appendix~\ref{app:ExactSolvable} for details), we find that the system is in the localized phase when QP spin-flipped process dominates $|t|>|\lambda|$, with the analytic localization length $\xi_l=2/\log|V/t|$ for all eigenstates.
+In contrast, when $|t|<|\lambda|$, the system is in the critical phase.
+The numerical results, as shown in Fig.~\ref{fig:sshPlusME}(a), are consistent with the analytical results, with the dashed line marking the phase transition at $\lambda = t$.